Back to DWU AI Articles

 • Full-service dining: limited-service eateries (e.g., $15–25 entrees) and dwell-time appeal

-• Coffee/beverage shops: drive-through or grab-and-go concepts with
+• Coffee/beverage shops: drive-through or grab-and-go concepts for quick service and convenience

 • Specialty and ethnic cuisine: niche operators capturing traveler preferences